-Social storiesTM and comic strip conversations are ways to help people with autism develop greater social understanding.
+Social storiesTM and comic strip conversations are ways to help people on the autism spectrum develop greater social understanding.
 Here, we'll tell you a bit more about these two techniques and how you can produce your own.

 What are social stories?

-Social storiesTM were created by Carol Gray in 1991 to help teach social skills to people with autism.
+Social storiesTM were created by Carol Gray in 1991 to help teach social skills to people on the autism spectrum.
 They are short descriptions of a particular situation, event or activity, which include specific information about what to expect in that situation and why.

 Comic strip conversations, also created by Carol Gray, are simple visual representations of the different levels of communication in a conversation.
 For example, they could show: